Environmental Programs Nav

 The objective of the wildlife and vegetation program at Site C is to avoid, reduce, or offset the potential impacts of the project on wildlife, wildlife habitat, vegetation communities and rare plants.
-This extensive program uses feedback from the public and Indigenous groups to respond to over 200 requirements from the project's provincial and federal approvals.
+This extensive program uses feedback from the public and Indigenous Nations to respond to over 200 requirements from the project's provincial and federal approvals.

 The wildlife and vegetation program spans the entire project's construction phase, going well into dam operations.
 It involves both mitigation measures during construction to avoid or reduce impacts, as well as species-specific monitoring programs and constructed offset features.